YahyaNawabi/Bank-Management-System-/README.md

 ## 📱 Responsive Design

-The application is designed to work on various screen sizes:
+The application is designed to work on:
 - Desktop computers
 - Tablets
-- Mobile phones

 ## 🔒 Security Features